 - Ground Meat Bolognese is most commonly made with beef, but try branching out with what you have on hand or what your family prefers.
 Try lamb, turkey, bison, venison or pork here.
 All are excellent options.

-- Vegetables I recommend the vegetables we have liked best below: zucchini, carrots, green bell pepper, mushrooms and onion.
+- Vegetables I recommend the vegetables we have liked best below: zucchini, carrots, green bell pepper, and mushrooms.
 You can try making substitutions, omissions or additions like celery, yellow or red bell peppers or some summer squash.

 - Canned Tomatoes I like to use whole peeled tomatoes from Cento that I crush by hand as I add the tomatoes to the pot.